The Crèvecoeur is an elegant breed, originally developed in France with the goal of creating a bird that produced tender meat.

 3. Egg Production

 Egg production is not the headliner of qualities for the Crèvecoeur.
 While these chickens do lay large white eggs, their laying schedules aren’t too frequent.
-You can expect an average of around 120 eggs from one hen in a year.
+You can expect an average of around 120 eggs from 1 hen in a year.

 4. Meat Production